Orthogonal/Double Machine Learning

 • How can I assess the performance of the CATE model?

 Each of the DML classes have an attribute score_ after they are fitted.
-So one can access that attribute and compare the performance accross different modeling parameters (lower score is better):
+So one can access that attribute and compare the performance across different modeling parameters (lower score is better):

 from econml.dml import DML